aspose-pdf/Aspose.PDF-for-Excel-addin/README.md

-# Aspose.PDF for Excel and Aspose.PDF for Word Add-ins
+# Aspose.PDF for Excel, Word Add-ins

 Export Excel workbooks, sheets & ranges into editable PDFs with our Excel Add-in.
 Or create editable PDFs from Word documents, pages & selections with our Word Add-in.